Techtonique/nnetsauce/docs/source/Quickstart/Example of use.rst

 	help("CustomRegressor")

 And read the **Examples** section in the Help page displayed.
-Any other class name from the API Documentation (see next section) can be used instead of ``CustomRegressor``.
+Any other class name from the API Documentation (see section) can be used instead of ``CustomRegressor``.

 **Example 1:**